NBC fires Trump, drops pageants over candidate's insults to Mexicans

 Political analysts have said Trump, despite being one of America's most recognizable figures, is considered a long shot for the Republican Party nomination in the field of more than a dozen candidates.

-(Reporting by Anya George Tharakan in Bengaluru, Jennifer Saba in New York and Steve Holland in Washington; Writing by Grant McCool; Editing by Tom Brown and Lisa Shumaker)
+(Reporting by Anya George Tharakan in Bengaluru, Jennifer Saba in New York and Steve Holland in Washington; Writing by Grant McCool; Editing by Tom Brown)